 Do I always need a crown after a root canal procedure?

 No. Back teeth usually do, but front teeth with minimal damage may be restored with a bonded filling or onlay.
-We will evaluate your specific risks and explain the options.
+Your dentist will evaluate your specific risks and explain the options.

 Can I get my crown the same day?

 Often yes.
-Our CEREC system lets us scan, design, mill, and bond a ceramic crown in one visit.
-In select cases, we may delay final bonding briefly to let tissues settle.
+The CEREC system lets your dentist scan, design, mill, and bond a ceramic crown in one visit.
+In select cases, it may delay final bonding briefly to let tissues settle.

 Will a crown make my tooth stronger than before?